pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/README.md

 The controllers "control" how the views (client app) and models (data) interact.
 For example, if you have a user log in, you would only want them to be able to edit their account information and you would also not want them to see someone else's account information.

-Some other examples are that you may want your user to be able to create, read, update and delete posts on a social media post.
+Some other examples are that you may want your user to be able to create, read, update and delete their posts on a social media post.
 Or maybe, you are building an interface for a weather station.
 In which case you don't want to allow editing or deleting of the data that is incoming.

 Controllers handle the logic for the application and are the go-between from the client to the database.